177boris/ML-Practice/README.md

 # ML-Practice
-Practicing machine learning and AI using projects and tutorials
+Practising machine learning and AI using projects and tutorials